-The King Street Marketing Group and Halls Chophouse are pleased to present Senator Paul Campbell as our guest speaker for Small Business Lunch at Halls, Thursday, September 4th.
+The King Street Marketing Group and Halls Chophouse are pleased to welcome Elizabeth Colbert-Busch, Director of Business Development for the $100 million Clemson University Restoration Institute (CURI) in North Charleston.
+She is our guest speaker for Small Business Lunch at Halls, Thursday, June 4th.

-Doors open at 11:30 AM and lunch is served promptly at noon.
+Doors open at 11:45 a.m. and lunch is served promptly at noon.
 Limited seating provides an intimate experience with each speaker.
-Click Here For ticket Information or call the 24/7 ticket hotline at 1-800-838-3006.
+Click Here For Ticket Information or call the 24/7 ticket hotline at 1-800-838-3006.

 Halls Chophouse is located at 434 King Street in downtown Charleston.
 Parking, validated at the event, is available at the Visitors Center Garage on Ann Street between King and Meeting Streets.